HenkVanDerMeer/OCJP8-Sandbox/G.md

 numbers.removeIf(s -> s.startsWith("T")); // Removes "Two" and "Three"
 </pre>

-The method `replaceAll` applies a lambde expression to all elements in a list.
+The method `List.replaceAll` applies a lambda expression to all elements in a list.
 The result replaces the current value of that element.
 Method signature:
 <pre>
 void replaceAll(UnaryOperator&lt;E&gt; o)